pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

 The 2 sockets are mapped to 2 NUMA nodes (NUMA node 0, NUMA node 1) respectively.
 Physical cores are indexed prior to logical cores.
 As shown in Figure 2.2., the first 28 physical cores (0-27) and the first 28 logical cores (56-83) on the first socket are on NUMA node 0.
 And the second 28 physical cores (28-55) and the second 28 logical cores (84-111) on the second socket are on NUMA node 1.
 Cores on the same socket share local memory and last level cache (LLC) which is much faster than cross-socket communication via Intel UPI.

 Now that we understand NUMA, cross-socket (UPI) traffic, local vs. remote memory access in multi-processor systems, let's profile and verify our understanding.
-We'll use `Intel® VTune™ Profiler <https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html#gs.v4egjg>`_ for this exercise.

 :strong:`Exercise`